 High precision MEMS sensors since 1965

-The roots of Sensonor and its technology go back to 1965.
+The roots of Safran Sensing Technologies Norway and its technology go back to 1965.
 In 1985 the Company started operating as an independent entity under the name Sensonor, until it was acquired by Infineon Technologies in 2003.

 In 2009 the company split from Infineon in a MBO supported by local investors to continue its focus on MEMS based sensors, however aiming at applications and markets requiring high precision sensors with a special focus on inertial (Gyro and IMU).

 From 2012 until late 2021, Sensonor has been under ownership of a Swiss based investment group.
-October 1st 2021 Sensonor became part of Safran Electronics & Defense.
+October 1st 2021 Sensonor became part of Safran Electronics & Defense and operating as Safran Sensing Technologies Norway.

-Probably the most important reason for this success is the extremely low failure rate experienced by customers relaying on Sensonor products; less than 1 failure in 10 million parts shipped.
+Probably the most important reason for this success is the extremely low failure rate experienced by customers relaying on the products; less than 1 failure in 10 million parts shipped.

 The legacy of silicon based sensors at Sensonor goes even further back.
 Already in the mid sixties the mother company, AME, started up with pressure sensors and accelerometers based on piezoresistive micromachined silicon strain gauges and from the late seventies with etched diaphragm silicon sensors.